 Maitlis is also author of the Sunday Times bestseller, Airhead: An Exploration of the Imperfect Art of Making News, which is currently being adapted.
 She has also written for The Sunday Times and the Spectator as well as the Guardian, the Evening Standard and the New Statesman.

-Celebrated for her unique and inimitable style, with GQ Magazine saying “Don’t confuse her with: Andrew Neil.
+Celebrated for her unique and inimitable style, GQ Magazine said – “Don’t confuse her with Andrew Neil.
 He grills; she incinerates”.

 She lives with her two sons, one husband and an extraordinarily entitled whippet, Moody.

 From Airhead: The Imperfect Art of Making News:

 Behind every interview there is a backstory.
 How it came about.
 How it ended.
 The compromises that were made.
 The regrets, the rows, the deeply inappropriate comedy.

 Making news is an essential but imperfect art, and it rarely goes according to plan.